 5. The instructions on a scavenger-hunt map indicate that you should first walk 36 meters east, then walk 42 meters south, then walk 25 meters northwest.
-Let the x axis point east, and let the y axis point north. (a) Write your displacement vector (from start to finish) in Cartesian coordinates (either in (x,y), notation or in $x\hat{i} + y\hat{j}$ notation, or in "x east and y north" notation, all of which are equivalent). (b) What is the magnitude of your displacement? (c) What is the compass direction of your displacement vector (write something like "D degrees south of east"). (d) What is your distance traveled? (e) You complete the journey in 100 seconds.
+Let the x axis point east, and let the y walk 25 meters northwest.
+Let the x axis point east, and let the y axis point north. (a) Write your displacement vector (from start to finish) in Cartesian coordinates (either in (x, y), notation or in $x\hat{i} + y\hat{j}$ notation, or in "x east and y north" notation, all of which are equivalent). (b) What is the magnitude of your displacement? (c) What is the compass direction of your displacement vector

+(c) What is the compass direction of your displacement vector (write something like "D degrees south of east"). (d) What is your distance traveled? (e) You complete the journey in 100 seconds.
 What is your average speed? (f) What are the magnitude and compass direction of your average velocity?